focallocal/fl-maps/README.md

     * Before begining working on the code, you always pull everything from upstream inside your version of master, then you create a new branch, example - fixingBug32
     * When you are ready to upload the code, you create a push on you're ORIGIN remote.
     * Lastly, you go on github, inside your fork page, and you will see a button -- CREATE PULL REQUEST

-The most important thing before starting is to ALWAYS pull everything from the UPSTREAM remote
+    * ALWAYS pull everything from the UPSTREAM remote